 Related articles: The “Little Mermaid” as a guardian, The Penis Park in Capricorn with Gemini, Capricorn and Sagittarius – Neptune as a Guardian, Capricorn and Taurus – The Lighthouse of Alexandria, The Waterloo Lion as a Guardian of the battle fields, The Guardian Fountains on Place de la Concorde, Scorpio as the sign of sculpting,

-The Merlion in Singapore as a guardian of the city
+The Merlion in Singapore as a guardian of good feng shui

 The Merlion statue with the body of a fish and the head of a lion in the harbour of Singapore (“Lion City”) is a mascot and national personification of the Lion City.

 Therefore the Merlion is not a guardian that wants to frighten the spirits coming in from the sea in the first place.
 This is not it`s posture and expression.
-Even the contrary is the case here: the Merlion receives the waters and permanently exchanges water with the sea by pumping it up and spilling it back into the harbour.
+Even the contrary is the case here: the Merlion receives the waters and permanently exchanges water with the sea by pumping it up and spilling it back into the harbor.
 This gesture is so positive in the sense of being alert and aware of the powers of the ocean but without attempting any conflict.
 I`m sure that this must be seen as good Feng Shui.
-The astrogeographic indication of the constellation of warfare here makes it clear that the Merlion is not only a puppet or just another nice sculpture but rather a definite part of the system for the self defense of the city harbour.
+The astrogeographical indication of the constellation of warfare here makes it clear that the Merlion is not just a puppet or just another nice sculpture but rather an essential part of the system of self protection of the city harbor.